 Lathrop is a medium-sized city located in the state of California.
 With a population of 23,284 people and four constituent neighborhoods, Lathrop is the 325th largest community in California.
 There's nothing like the smell of a brand new house, and in Lathrop, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Lathrop, and putting down their money on brand new construction.
 Lathrop’s real estate is, on average, some of the newest in the nation.
 Lathrop does seem to be experiencing an influx of affluent people, because the median household income is $72,094.00.

 Housing costs in Lathrop are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 The most common language spoken in Lathrop is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.